Historical narrative us constitution

 The Constitution: An Origin Story

-The book is organized around five distinct periods in U. The Constitution creates the branches of government and gives them the power to govern. history—the New Republic, the Slave Republic, the Free-Market Republic, the Social Welfare Republic, and the .A More Perfect Union: The Creation of The U.The drafting of the United States Constitution was a landmark event in the history of governments.
+- United States.Since the Constitution was ratified in 1789, hundreds of thousands of bills have been introduced attempting to amend the nation's founding document.
+The Constitution creates the branches of government and gives them the power to govern. history—the New Republic, the Slave Republic, the Free-Market Republic, the Social Welfare Republic, and the .A More Perfect Union: The Creation of The U.The drafting of the United States Constitution was a landmark event in the history of governments.

 Constitution of the United States